palabra17/otrodia/README.md

 Feel free to fork this repository and submit pull requests!

 Contact
-For inquiries, reach me at.
+For inquiries, reach me at palabra17@yahoo.com